 Let's say your kids brought you a card they made at school.
-Your spouse did not make sure as a family they honored you on Mothers Day that is wrong.
-As a couple that shares children that is disrespectful.
+Your spouse did not make sure as a family they honored you on Mothers Day which is wrong.
+As a couple who shares children that is disrespectful.

 The single mom that got nothing?
-Being the only parent is lonely.
-I know from personal experience.
+Single parenting is lonely.
+Personal experience taught me that.

 If your husband works two jobs and cannot afford anything.
-I know how hard this is.
+This can be very hard.
 Go easy on your spouse because he is struggling too.

-So what do you do?
-If you suspect you may get nothing, do your own planning.
-You heard me right.
-Treat yourself.
-Take your kids out to brunch.
-Get a pedicure.
-Buy yourself a treat.
+So what do you do if you suspect you may get nothing, do your own planning.
+You heard me right, treat yourself take your kids out to brunch, get a pedicure, or buy yourself a treat.
 Hack I would even drive to Target give each kid two bucks and tell them pick out a card.

 If you cannot afford to go out talk to your kids.
 Explain what Mothers Day is.
-Help them make you a card.
-Lay on the couch all day and watch tv with your kids.
-Go for a walk.
-Do what you want.
+Help them make you a card, lay on the couch all day and watch tv with your kids, or go for a walk do what you want.

-It is hard being a parent.
-To top it off, there is a day once a year Mother’s Day rolls around.
+Being a parent is hard.
+To complicate things once a year Mother’s Day rolls around.
 It is likely reality will not meet your expectations.
 Honestly, Mother’s Day makes little sense for families with small children.
-Small children cannot understand the concept and are not old enough to remember the day and plan.
+Young children cannot understand and are not old enough to plan.
 This means someone has to remember mom.
 In a lot of families the person who plans is you guessed it Mom!

-So try not to sweat it this Mother's Day.
+Do not to sweat Mother’s Day.
 Stay off social media if that helps.
 Do what you want and try to remember today is about you being with your kids.
 They love and appreciate you even if they never say so.
 Life and parenting is full of challenges.
-Do not let one holiday make you feel you are not enough or loved.
+Don’t let one holiday make you think you are not enough or loved.